Instructions for Authors

 Figures (FINAL VERSION)

-- Illustrations can be printed at two-column width (183 mm) or one-column width (89 mm), and should be designed accordingly.
-All illustrations are consecutively numbered as figures even if they use the full page size (183 × 236 mm).
-In the latter case captions have to be inserted at the bottom of the neighbouring page.
-Preferably, a figure should leave enough space on the same page to insert its caption.
+• Illustrations can be printed at two-column width (183 mm) or one-column width (89 mm), and should be designed accordingly.
+All illustrations are consecutively numbered as figures.
+Each figure should leave enough space on the same page to insert its caption.
 First sentence of the figure caption should summarise the main information presented in the figure.
 Figure captions of taxonomic papers should include authority name(s), date, age, and locality of the illustrated taxa.

-- DRAWINGS: Drawings can be prepared in vector- (preferred) or bitmap-based programs).
-Please upload the computer files prepared in CorelDraw! (preferable; any version up to X3), Adobe Illustrator (any version up to CS5) or EPS formats, line art images scanned or saved in bitmap-based programs as TIFF format (black and white bitmap) at a resolution of 600–1200 dpi.
+• DRAWINGS: Drawings can be prepared in vector- (preferred) or bitmap-based programs.
+Please upload the computer files in original, editable format, those prepared in CorelDraw! (any version up to 2021), Adobe Illustrator (any version up to CS5) or EPS formats, line art images scanned or saved in bitmap-based programs as TIFF format (black and white bitmap) at a resolution of 400 dpi.

-- Illustrations should be submitted either as editable files (CDR, AI, PSD, layered TIFF) with labelling on separate layer or as vector-based elements or in two versions: one with labeling, the other set should lack any labels (not insert letters, lines, arrows, symbols, etc.).
+• Illustrations should be submitted either as editable files (CDR, AI, layered TIFF or PSD) with labelling on separate layer or as vector-based elements or in two versions: one with labelling, the other set should lack any labels (not insert letters, lines, arrows, symbols, etc.).
 Final lettering and symbols will be added by us, to insure consistency with APP style.

 5. Supplementary Online Material (SOM)